 The cost of a wedding in Kincumber Anglican Parish

 The cost includes marriage preparation (the Seminar we provide), the wedding certificates and other stationery, the organist and flowers.
 A component of this cost goes to the Church’s Heritage Fund for maintenance, and the remainder to the Parish.

 - Deposit: $200 when you book the wedding.

 - Remainder: $800 one month prior to the wedding.

 How to pay:

 By cash, cheque- payable to Kincumber Anglican Parish PO Box 6105 Kincumber 2251; or direct deposit, Kincumber Anglican Parish, Westpac BSB 032596 Account No 540505

-- A Notice of Intended Marriage Form must be signed by both you and your partner more than one month before the wedding is to take place.
+- A Notice of Intended Marriage Form must be signed by both you and your partner within 18 months of your marriage.
+The closing date is one month and one day before the wedding is to take place.
 This is a legal requirement of the Australian Government.
-The Church needs two months notice of any wedding.
+We generally require as much notice as possible, preferably six months or more.

 - Who will conduct your wedding?
 One of the clergy of the Parish will most likely conduct your wedding.
 If they are unavailable we will arrange another minister to take your wedding.